akerlytics/akerlytics.github.io/_pages/en/about.md

 # Political Issue Tracker - CAN

-Welcome to the **Political Issue Tracker** effort for the current issue of concern for Canadians.
+Welcome to the **Political Issue Tracker** effort for the current issue of concern with sifnificant impact for all Canadians.

 Current issue:
-> World Health Organisation's documents to be signed into law Mai 22 2024.

-See below for a description of the current issue.
+> Proposed amendments to the International Health Regulations (IHR) and the delegation of powers to the World Health Organization (WHO) in the event of a global or national pandemic.

+### Intent of this document

+This Issue, as presented here, is intended to serve as policy-brief for the public and politicians.

 ---
 ## Table of Contents